yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 Make a booking with them early as "better" time slots are taken very quickly.

-### 7. Call the town council or EMSU to book void-deck space
+### 8. Call the town council or EMSU to book void-deck space

 Ring the town council office or EMSU quickly to make a tentative reservation of the void deck space in the wake timeframe.

 If your preferred space is already booked, you have no choice but to go down your ordered list until you find one that fits your wake schedule.

-### 8. Standby personal effects
+### 9. Standby personal effects

 The FD will also call their personnel to take the deceased away for embalming.
 While they are on the way, standby the clothes and adornments you want the deceased to wear during the wake.

 The embalmers will dress the deceased in these after the process is completed before returning the body.

-### 9. Make copies of the death certificate
+### 10. Make copies of the death certificate

 Many parties would need this, so once you have the original certificate back home, make a few copies.
 In addition to that, take a high-quality scan image using a proper scanner as you want to minimise repeated handling of that important piece of paper.

-### 10. Head to the Town Council office to officially book the reserved space
+### 11. Head to the Town Council office to officially book the reserved space

 A trip to the Town Council office has to be done by a family member living in the area to book the void deck space.
 This is so as only a nearby resident can book this space even for normal events.

 This has to be done in person as the **original** Death Certificate has to be produced as proof during the booking.

-### 11. Appoint relevant roles
+### 12. Appoint relevant roles

-These were several adhoc roles my family had.
+These were several roles "created" by my family:

 a.
 Main POC to FD